redhat-developer/odo/README.md

 <details>
 <summary> Windows</summary>

-In order to correctly use OpenShift Do you must download it and add it to your PATH environment variable:
+In order to correctly use `odo` you must download it and add it to your PATH environment variable:

 1. Download the `odo-windows-amd64.exe.gz` file from the [GitHub releases page](https://github.com/openshift/odo/releases).
 2. Extract the file.